🚀 We are live on Product Hunt! and you get a limited-time 20% OFF all plans. Use code 20PH ✨

 Fortunately, new educational methods have emerged to meet the needs of today’s learners.
 One of the most effective is microlearning, designed to deliver knowledge via short, tightly focused bursts of content.
 Microlearning can accelerate training by as much as 300%, whether onboarding new hires or deepening the skillsets of long-term employees.

 For microlearning to be successful, the content and delivery must play to the format’s strengths.
 The content should be designed to be quickly assimilated while optimized for the audience’s preferred devices and operating systems.
-This post will survey eight of the best software platforms for producing and distributing microlearning programs.
+This article will take a look at eight of the best software platforms for producing and distributing microlearning programs.

 Microlearning is an online learning approach based on delivering educational content in a concise format that can be completed within about two to ten minutes.
 The theory behind microlearning comes from the “forgetting curve” hypothesis developed by the German psychologist Hermann Ebbinghaus.
 He believed that when we learn a large amount of new information all at once, we soon forget most of it.
 By breaking down information into smaller chunks that are easier to digest, microlearning helps us retain more of it.